 Authorized switching methods

-existing provider to a new provider unless the new provider verifies the switch by one of the following methods:
+Your new telephone service provider will verify the switch by one of the following methods:

 Using an independent third party to verify your oral